 An LL.M. in Environmental Law prepares students for work in private law firms, as environment and sustainability advocates, as educators and policymakers, and for work in international bodies.
 Some Environmental Law LL.M. graduates also end up working in nongovernmental organizations (NGOs), such as the Sierra Club, the World Wildlife Fund, and Greenpeace, among others.

 See the Top 10 LL.M. programs in Environmental Law below.

 Berkeley Law offers an LL.M. with the possibility to take a Certificate in Environmental Law.
 The school’s Center for Law, Energy & the Environment focuses on the intersection between climate, energy and sustainable land use.
 Since Fall 2015 the school’s Environmental Law Clinic has offered hands-on legal experience.
-Berkeley’s was ranked fourth in the US News and World Report list of top law schools for Environmental Law in 2017.View School Profile
+Berkeley’s was ranked at the top of the US News and World Report list of top law schools for Environmental Law in 2021.View School Profile

 Based in Los Angeles, California, UCLA is located in the city with possibly the most enviable climate in the world.
 But this is also where LL.M. students come to learn environmental law and policy, with a comprehensive curriculum covering policymaking, the politics of environmental regulation and climate change research.
 The school’s Emmett Institute on Climate Change and the Environment focuses on the environmental challenges facing policymakers.View School Profile

 The LL.M. at the University College London (UCL) offers Environmental Law and Policy as a specialism.
 This specialism covers both environmental and energy law in the EU, international environmental law and how environmental protection interacts with business and trade.
 The UCL Centre for Law and Environment advances research in how the law addresses climate and energy challenges.View School Profile